Discover The SEP (Smart Energy Pay) Listing On XT Exchange

-SINGAPORE, Oct.
-13, 2024 (GLOBE NEWSWIRE) -- SEP (Smart energy Pay) is excited to announce the listing of Smart Energy Pay (SEP) on XT Exchange.
+SEP (Smart Energy Pay) is excited to announce the listing of Smart Energy Pay (SEP) on XT Exchange.
 The SEP/USDT trading pair will be available in the Innovation Zone, offering a new opportunity for traders to engage with a blockchain project focused on transforming the energy sector.
 Please find the go-live schedule below:

 Deposit: 09:00 on October 13, 2024 (UTC)